ankitkhedar12/Book_Store/README.md

 # Book_Store
 ## How to use
-### Create a account by signing up
+### - Create a account by signing up
-### go to mongodb and change the user role to admin to make the created user admin
+### - Go to mongodb and change the user role to admin to make the created user admin
-### create another account for user
+### - Create another account for user